Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

 Gravity field model
 ****************

+.. class:: GravityFieldModel

+   Base class for the gravity field model, set using the settings classes described below.

 .. class:: GravityFieldSettings

    Base class for the gravity field settings.
 Models currently available through the :class:`BodySettings` architecture can be called by the following: